mariadb-operator/mariadb-operator/docs/API_REFERENCE.md

-User is the Schema for the users API
+User is the Schema for the users API.
+It is used to define grants as if you were running a 'CREATE USER' statement.